mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 To view the profile and download the vCard I just needed a single webpage where the tap/scan would open a static profile and a button to download a vCard.
 I used [Netlify](https://www.netlify.com/) and their free tier to host that one static page.
 On a side note the folks over at Netlify seem really nice, I hope I get to use them for some future project.
 Learning the vCard spec wasn't too bad and there is a lot of sample data to get you started.

 Everything worked as expected.
 The novelty of the tap was fun for the people.
-Within the first week I had a working prototype and enough confidence that I could build something people would at least hav a little fun with.
+Within the first week I had a working prototype and enough confidence that I could build something people would at least have a little fun with.

 **Total Cost (so far)**: $10